 It’s been estimated that close to 70 percent of all online shopping carts are ultimately abandoned by users.
-The chief reason isn’t that the checkout process is particularly complicated.
-Or additional fees.
-It’s that customers simply didn’t feel informed enough to make a purchase.
+The chief reason isn’t that the purchasing process is particularly complicated.
+Or any additional fees.
+It’s that customers simply weren't informed enough by product listings to complete a purchase.

-Pro: Basic Amazon A+ content is entirely free to create.
+Pro: Basic Amazon A+ content cost is free

-For sellers and vendors who are already familiar with the dynamics of content creation and layout, the ability to integrate multiple pictures, product comparison charts and rich text into one listing is an incredibly useful tool which takes a substantial amount of legwork out of your Amazon strategy.
+For brand registered sellers who are already familiar with the dynamics of content creation and layout, the ability to integrate multiple high quality images, product comparison charts and rich text into one multimedia content page is an incredibly useful tool which can take a substantial amount of legwork out of your Amazon strategy.

-Con: Higher levels of A+ content are only accessible at a fee.
+Con: Higher levels of content are only accessible at a fee

 Amazon A+ comes in two options: Self Service and Amazon Builds For You.
 Each has four separate modules of Basic, Silver, Gold and Premium, each with corresponding fees.
-Only the Self Service Basic option is free; and while each level has additional features such as 360° product views and HD Videos, they’re also successively more expensive at a cost which may not fit the budget of smaller brands.
+Yet only the Basic self service option is free.
+While each level includes interactive content features such as 360° product views and high definition videos, they’re also successively more expensive at a cost which may not fit the budget of smaller brands.

 In the past, A+ was for vendors by invitation only.
 It wasn’t until last year that qualified sellers enrolled in the Amazon Brand Registry service were allowed to participate with up to twenty pending submissions under review at any given time.